nwant/thinking-partner-mcp/README.md

 A Model Context Protocol (MCP) server that creates a unified AI thinking partner across Claude Desktop and Claude Code.
 This enables seamless context sharing and conversation continuity between architectural thinking and implementation work.

-## The Bonsai Philosophy

-This tool embodies the bonsai approach to AI development - patient cultivation of a cognitive partnership that grows more valuable over time through:

-- **Natural Growth**: Context builds organically through your work
-- **Intentional Shaping**: Deliberate capture of decisions and discoveries
-- **Persistent Memory**: Never lose the reasoning behind your choices
-- **Cross-Tool Continuity**: One thinking partner across your entire toolkit

 ## Quick Start

 ```bash